ethereum-pocr/whitepaper/whitepaper.md

 The CRC tokens have the intrinsec value the blockchain users will give.
 The purpose of the CRC is to be an utility token for paying the services of the decentralized infrastructure offered by the blockchain network.

-The capacity of the network will be limited by the maximum number of transactions such clique based network can accept in a given period of time.
+The capacity of the network will be limited by the maximum number of transactions such PoA based network can accept in a given period of time.
 Based on similar setup (Binance Smart Chain) that can reach 340 transaction/s (TPS) or [~30M transactions per day](https://bscscan.com/chart/tx) with a block limit of [119 MGas](https://bscscan.com/chart/gaslimit) and a block time of 3 secs.

 With the PoCR Network, that has a 4 sec block time and 119 MGas limit (set in the genesis block), we could be in a position to reach **~255 TPS** or **22M transactions per day**.